 American Tower's borrower subsidiaries are generally prohibited under the terms of the American Tower credit facility, subject to certain exceptions, from making to American Tower any direct or indirect distribution, dividend or other payment on account of their limited liability company interests, partnership interests, capital stock or other equity interests, except that, if no default exists or would be created thereby under such credit facility, American Tower's borrower subsidiaries may pay cash dividends or make other distributions to American Tower in accordance with such credit facility within certain specified amounts and, in addition, may pay cash dividends or make other distributions to American Tower in respect of American Tower' outstanding indebtedness and permitted future indebtedness.
-The indentures governing the 12.25% senior subordinated discount notes due 2008 and the 7.25% senior subordinated notes due 2011 of American Towers, Inc. (ATI), American Tower's principal operating subsidiary, prohibit ATI and certain of American Tower's other subsidiaries that have guaranteed those notes from paying dividends and making other payments or distributions to American Tower unless certain financial covenants are satisfied, except that American Tower's borrower subsidiaries may pay dividends or make other payments or distributions to American Tower up to certain specified amounts in respect of certain of American Tower's outstanding indebtedness and permitted future indebtedness and, if no default exists or would be created thereby under the indentures governing such indebtedness and certain additional tests are met that could not currently be met, up to certain specified amounts.
+The indentures governing the 12.25% senior subordinated discount notes due 2008 and the 7.25% senior subordinated notes due 2011 of American Towers, Inc. (ATI), American Tower's principal operating subsidiary, prohibit ATI and certain of American Tower's other subsidiaries that have guaranteed those notes from paying dividends and making other payments or distributions to American Tower unless certain financial covenants are satisfied, except that American Tower's borrower subsidiaries may pay dividends or make other payments or distributions to American Tower unless certain financial covenants are satisfied, except that American Tower's borrower subsidiaries may pay dividends or make other payments or distributions to American Tower up to certain specified amounts in respect of certain of American Tower is or solution indebtedness and permitted future indebtedness and, if no default exists or would be created thereby under the indentures governing such indebtedness and permitted future indebtedness and, if no default exists or would be created thereby under the indentures governing such indebtedness and certain additional tests are met that could not currently be met, up to certain specified amounts.